Start your Childcare Career Today

 This course is delivered by Inspire Education (RTO# 32067) through online training.
 Inspire uses a range of specially developed online resources and support services to help you successfully gain your qualification.
 Online learning is an extremely popular and effective method of learning which will allow you to study from anywhere in Australia.

 How much time should I spend on my course per week?

-It is expected to take about 705 hours of study to complete this course (this includes your vocational placement), which works out to around 14 hours of study per week over 12 months.
+It is expected to take about 1210 hours of study to complete this course (this includes your vocational placement) within 12 months.

 How will I be assessed?

-The Certificate III in Early Childhood Education and Care is assessed through written questions, observations, case studies, and skills journals.
+The Certificate III in Early Childhood Education and Care is assessed through written questions, observations, projects, case studies, and skills journals.
 This gives you a chance to demonstrate your competencies using relevant, practical and effective methods.